ashtabulawrestling/site/schedule.md

 ### Add using a link on a computer

 1. On a computer, open Calendar.
-2. Next to "Other calendars" on the left, click the Down arrow Down Arrow.
+2. Next to "Other calendars" on the left, click the Down arrow.
 3. Select Add by URL.
 4. https://calendar.google.com/calendar/ical/458rdqvce3ases0e35i0pg4308%40group.calendar.google.com/public/basic.ics
 5. Click Add Calendar.
 The calendar will appear on the left side under "Other calendars."